milliCoulomb/tetraMOC/README.md

 ---
 **NOTE**

 These two examples run on a DELL XPS 13 with 4 cores, 8 threads and 8 GB of RAM.
-Both examples tool $\sim$ 2 minutes to run.
+Both examples took $\sim$ 2 minutes to run.

 ---
 ## Modules